-In the first six months of 2018, the United Arab Emirates (the UAE) produced an average of 2.86 million barrels of crude oil per day, maintaining its position as the fourth-ranked OPEC member in terms of crude oil production.2 Ninety-five per cent of the UAE's proven oil reserves are based in the emirate of Abu Dhabi (Abu Dhabi),3 one of the seven emirates of the UAE, and Abu Dhabi's production accounts for almost all, if not all, of the oil exported from the UAE.
+The United Arab Emirates (the UAE) produced an average of 3 million barrels of crude oil per day in 2018, maintaining its position as the fourth-ranked OPEC member in terms of crude oil production.2 Ninety-five per cent of the UAE's proven oil reserves are based in the emirate of Abu Dhabi (Abu Dhabi),3 one of the seven emirates of the UAE, and Abu Dhabi's production accounts for almost all, if not all, of the oil exported from the UAE.

 The UAE's first oil concession was granted on 11 January 1939.
 This agreement covered the entirety of Abu Dhabi, both onshore and offshore.
 The agreement was followed by similar agreements in respect of the other emirates of the UAE.
 Those subsequent agreements were, however, relinquished after the Second World War, as were the offshore rights in Abu Dhabi.
 Abu Dhabi entered into its second oil concession agreement on 9 March 1953, which covered its offshore areas.4 After a number of amendments, relinquishments and extensions, Abu Dhabi's original onshore concession expired on 10 January 2014, 75 years after its initial grant.
 Between 2015 and 2017, interests in a new onshore concession were granted to Total (10 per cent), BP (10 per cent), CNPC (8 per cent), Inpex Corporation (5 per cent), GS Energy (3 per cent) and CEFC (4 per cent), with Abu Dhabi National Oil Company (ADNOC) retaining a 60 per cent interest.